In the corner bar, two half drunk

 you believe yourself a lover the body’s jolt and jerk passion requited

 what could be horizon is ghost light what could be heartbeat

 is beat devoured look how you cut noise out of the night you thief

 of sound you overlord how you leave nothing only splinters

 daylight the burgundy and echo

-Katy Richey's work has appeared in Rattle, Cincinnati Review, Rhino, The Offing, and Full Moon on K Street: Poems about Washington DC.
-She received an honorable mention for t he Cave Canem Poetry Prize and was a finalist for the Tupelo Press Snowbound Chapbook Poetry Award.
-Richey has received fellowships from Bread Loaf Writers' Conference and Callaloo Creative Writing Workshops and is the recipient of a Fine Arts Work Center Walker Scholarship for Writers of Color and a Maryland State Arts Council Individual Artist Award.
-She hosts the Sunday Kind of Love reading series open mic at Busboys and Poets in Washington, DC, sponsored by Split This Rock Poetry Festival.
+Katy Richey's work has appeared in Rattle, Cincinnati Review, Rhino, and The Offing.
+She received an honorable mention for the Cave Canem Poetry Prize and was a finalist for the Tupelo Press Snowbound Chapbook Poetry Award.
+Richey has received fellowships from Bread Loaf Writers' Conference, Callaloo Creative Writing Workshops, and the Cave Canem Foundation.
+She is also the recipient of a Fine Arts Work Center Walker Scholarship for Writers of Color and a Maryland State Arts Council Individual Artist Award.
+She is a member of the Black Ladies Brunch Collective.
 To read more by this author: Katy Richey: Spring 2007 Katy Richey: Evolving City Issue